There are presently no open calls for submissions.

 - All other remaining rights revert to the author upon publication.

-Imagine 2200 calls for short stories (3,000–5,000 words) that envision the next 180 years of equitable climate progress.
-What will our planet look like in the year 2200 — or anywhere between then and now?
+Easy peasy: Envision the next 180 years of equitable climate progress.
+What will the world look like in the year 2200 — or anywhere between then and now?
 How will we move around the cities of the future?
 What will we eat, drink, wear, use, and live in?
 How will we hold our relationships to land, resources, and one another?
 What kind of a world do you, a future ancestor, want to build?
+This is your opportunity to build it — on paper.

-We invite you to take your wildest dreams for the planet — all the sweet, sweet justice, resilience, and abundance we could realize — and then put those dreams on paper.
+Stories should be set anywhere between the present day and the year 2200, and should show our path to a clean, green, and just future.
 (Of course, we don’t expect your story to be totally rosy or pollyannaish.
 180 years of equitable climate progress will involve hard work and struggle, and we invite you to show that, too.)

 - A society that is radically different from the one we live in today, and how we got there